UPDATED For 2020!

 Why?
 Because they can.

 It costs money to run an ISP.
 The more data their customers use, the more costs they have.
-They’d much rather have customers who scroll through their Facebook feed rather than download movies from torrents, because they use much less data.
+They’d much rather have customers who scroll through their Facebook feed rather than download movies from torrents because they use much fewer data.

-Unless you like higher fees, using a VPN with Kodi can help keep your ISP in the dark about your streaming habits.
+Unless you like higher fees, using a VPN on your Kodi boxes can help keep your ISP in the dark about your streaming habits.

 Reason #2: Be A Ghost In The System